-On the other hand, for lost password situations, you need to follow the instructions in the article Windows 10/11 Password Reset Methods for Lost Password Scenario to reset the user account password or restore the admin rights for your user account.
+Whereas, for the “lost password“ or “lost admin privileges” kind of situations, you need to follow the instructions in the article Windows 10/11 Password Reset Methods for Lost Password Scenario to reset the user account password or restore the admin rights for the user account.

 This article tells you how to enable the built-in administrator account (named “

 Administrator“) in Windows 10 and 11.

 Enabling the built-in administrator (“Administrator”) account can be done through Windows Recovery Environment (aka “Recovery Options”) if you cannot log in to your user account.